Porky's Five & Ten: Plot

 Porky's sailboat is sailing off to the Boola-Boola islands, a fictitious set of tropical islands in the South Seas with enough cargo to open up a five and dime store.

 Thirteen days into the journey, Porky is writing in the Ship's Log that he is nearing land, "...I hope, I hope, I hope".

 A fish spots the Petunia coming his way and swims to the bottom of the ocean to tell his friends and says, "Hey guys, a ship is coming through!" (in fish-talk) and they all swim to near the surface, just under the boat.
 A swordfish comes along and cuts a hole in the bottom of the boat and all of Porky's goods fall to the bottom of the ocean!
 As Porky falls out too, the swordfish pushes him back into the boat and closes up the hole.
 The swordfish unscrews his "sword" from his face, and gives it to a nearby fish to stand guard (ensuring Porky doesn't try to open the hole again).

 Out of the sinking goods falls a lunchbox and when it hits bottom, opens up to form a canteen where a fish inside wearing a chef's hat is flipping burgers.
 A group of seahorses see a record player and as it starts playing, they swim onto the rotating record and form a merry-go-round.
 Smaller fish jump on their backs, imitating children on a ride.
 A fish swallows a teapot which whistles a tune while emitting steam and the opening and closing of the lid.
 Another fish swallows a clock with a moving pendulum and happily rubs his stomach.
-Then the pendulum starts swinging again from inside his stomach, much to his surprise, as he starts to walk away, his hips swaying from side to side.
+As he walks away the pendulum starts swinging again from inside his stomach.
 A different fish passes by making Hugh Herbert's noises (Woo-woo!) and drags a sign saying "FOO".